gehanstedt/recipe-mate/README.md

 ![Capture4](https://user-images.githubusercontent.com/71415601/105107120-58173c00-5a85-11eb-9a98-18b1c37a6d96.JPG)

-API's to be used
+API's to be used:

 •	Edamam API

-•	Features and Technology
+•	Features and Technology:

 •	HTML

 •	CSS

+•	 Heroku

 •	JavaScript

 •	Edamam API